 The domain name system is its own complete network.
 If one DNS server doesn’t know how to translate a particular domain name, it asks another DNS, and so on, until the correct IP address is returned.
 The Figure below illustrates the steps involved in DNS resolution.

 DNS Message Format

 The DNS server has two types of messages: query and response.
-The query message contains a header and question records and the response message contains a header, question records, answer records, authoritative records, and additional records.
+The query message has a header and question records and the response message has a header, question records, answer records, authoritative records, and additional records.

 - A – The IPv4 address of An end device

 - AAA – The IPv6 address record of an end devices

 - NS – An authoritative name server

 - PTR – Record has the name of a node in the DNS namespace.

 - SRC – Record has information about a server